 When a friend asked Arnold Beckman to engineer a better device for measuring acidity in citrus fruit, Beckman came up with the first commercially successful electronic pH meter.
 That invention was the start of what is today Beckman Coulter (formerly Beckman Instruments), which manufactures and markets instrument systems for conducting basic scientific research, new product research, and clinical diagnosis—and, of course, for students at all levels.

-Watch the trailer for The Instrumental Chemist: The Incredible Curiosity of Arnold O. Beckman.
+Watch the biographical film, The Instrumental Chemist: The Incredible Curiosity of Arnold O. Beckman.

 From Cullom to Caltech

 Beckman (1900–2004) was born a tinkerer.
 From a young age his curiosity led him to experiment and build using electronic parts and chemicals that he found around his small hometown of Cullom, Illinois.
 After a stint with the U.S. Marines in World War I, he studied at the University of Illinois under Carl “Speed” Marvel, working on dialkyl mercury compounds.
 Unfortunately, Beckman suffered a bout of mercury poisoning while conducting this research, and so he shifted his attention to physical chemistry, finally graduating with a degree in chemical engineering.
 Afterward Beckman went to the California Institute of Technology (Caltech) to study physical and chemical analysis.